GoogleCloudPlatform/cloud-foundation-fabric/examples/data-solutions/dp-foundation/README.md

 # Data Platform

-This module implement an opinionated Data Platform (DP) Architecture that create and set up projects (and related resources) to be used for your data workloads.
+This module implement an opinionated Data Platform (DP) Architecture that create and set up projects (and related resources) to be used for to create your data platform.

+The code is intentionally simple, as it's intended to provide a generic initial setup (Networking, Security, etc.), and then allow easy customizations to complete the implementation of the intended hierarchy design.

+The following diagram is a high level reference of the resources created and managed here:

 ![Data Platform Architecture overview](./images/overview_diagram.png "Data Platform Architecture overview")

+#TODO Rename secutiry to Core services
-# Design overview and choices #TODO
+# Design overview and choices
-This is the Data Platform architecture we are going to deploy.
-#TODO Add introduction
+Despite its simplicity, this stage implements the basics of a design that we've seen working well for a variety of customers.

+The approach adapts to different high level requirements:
 - boundaries for each step
 - help identify actors
 - help assign minimal roles

-#TODO Rename secutiry to Core services
+Additionally, a few critical benefits are directly provided by this design:
+- adding a new set

 ## Project structure
 The DP is designed to rely on several projects, one prj per data stage.
 This is done to better separate different stages of the data journey and rely on project level roles.